ppy/osu-wiki/news/2019/2019-10-05-beatmap-spotlights-summer-2019.md

 [![](/wiki/shared/news/2019-10-05-beatmap-spotlights-summer-2019/mania/fatalism.jpg)](https://osu.ppy.sh/beatmapsets/989858)

-In the spirit of the song's dramatic and melancholic nature, ::\1Kobii::{ user=6209713 }'s Fatalism is a gorgeous showcase of his intuitive long note mapping style.
+In the spirit of the song's dramatic and melancholic nature, ::_Kobii::{ user=6209713 }'s Fatalism is a gorgeous showcase of his intuitive long note mapping style.
 It mixes vocal and instrumental emphasis in a comfortable yet difficult way that makes the map extremely fun to play overall.

 The map really shines in the intense instrumental sections as well as the quieter portions of the song, for surprisingly different reasons.
 His instrumental emphasis mostly revolved around chords with different releases to emphasize instrument type and pitch, inverse sections to bring out the louder, more distinctive instrument parts, and some emphasis via long note length for separating out less intense pitches from more intense ones.